Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Conclusions

-In this work, we explored whether we can develop world models from VLMs.
-By evaluating them on action-centric image editing \textsc{Aurora-Bench} \citep{krojer2024aurora}, we first show that these models lack a clear preference for ground-truth real-world trajectories.
-To address this, we induce a dynamics model from the same VLM to bootstrap a world model using automatic annotation of unlabelled real-world videos and inference-time verification.
-Experiments confirm the effectiveness of both strategies, with our general-purpose world model achieving state-of-the-art performance compared to existing approaches specialised for image editing.
+In this work, we explored whether unified vision--language models (VLMs) can be endowed with the ability to predict forward dynamics, i.e., the next observation in the environment (e.g., an image frame) given the past observation and an action (e.g., a textual instruction).
+We first show that these models lack a clear preference for ground-truth real-world action--observation trajectories compared with adversarially manipulated ones.

+To address this, we leverage an inverse-dynamics model (IDM) fine-tuned from the same VLM, which consists instead of predicting actions taking place between observations and is easier to learn, to bootstrap a better forward-dynamics model (FDM).
+Specifically, the IDM can be used to 1) automatically annotate pairs of frames from unlabelled videos, which are then used for weakly supervised training of the FDM; or 2) verify the best sample among multiple candidates generated from the FDM at inference time.
+Experiments confirm the effectiveness of both strategies, with our general-purpose forward-dynamics model achieving state-of-the-art performance compared to existing approaches specialised for image editing.